Maritime Transport Act 1994

 Illustration for Maritime Transport Act 1994

-When someone is making a plan to respond to oil spills in New Zealand's waters, they need to talk to a group called the Oil Pollution Advisory Committee.
-You will also be talked to if the person in charge thinks it is a good idea.
-This is so the plan is well thought out and includes ideas from different people.
-The person in charge is called the Director and they are responsible for making this plan, which is called the New Zealand Marine Oil Spill Response Strategy.
+When someone is making a plan to respond to oil spills in New Zealand's marine environment, they need to talk to a group called the Oil Pollution Advisory Committee.
+They also need to talk to other people they think can help.
+This is so they can get good ideas and make a good plan to deal with oil spills.
+The person in charge, called the Director, is responsible for making sure this happens.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.